particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 This page is for the Monitor One.
 If you are using the Tracker One, see [Tracker Edge](/firmware/tracker-edge/tracker-edge-firmware/).
 {{note op="end"}}

 {{> sso}}

-## Configuration schema
+## Configuration

+The configuration schema specifies all of the elements that can be cloud-configured via the [Particle console](https://console.particle.io/).
+The panels vary depending on whether the product is a Tracker One or Monitor One product.
+You can also customize the panels with options specific to your product.

 If you are using the Monitor One, you need to upload a configuration schema to change the console panels from the standard Tracker One options to Monitor One options.
 You can do this with a couple clicks in the [configuration schema tool](/tools/cloud-tools/configuration-schema/) or the off-the-shelf release tool, below.

-For an explanation of the console settings, see [Monitor One settings](/getting-started/console/console/#monitor-one-settings).
+For more information about the console settings, see [Monitor One settings](/getting-started/console/console/#monitor-one-settings).

 ## Using off-the-shelf releases